Logo

 The “Pennies for Taylor” part started with adding a penny to a jar for every new thing Taylor did, no matter how minor it seemed, to remind them how far he’s come in his recovery.

 Here is the video that was shared on Day 1 at the opening session.
-You may want to have kleenex on hand… it’s also on YouTube here.
+Have Kleenex on hand… it's also on YouTube here.
 (Shout out to another MVP, Belinda Allen, for her work on creating the video for this event.)

-David Musgrave, another one of our Dynamics GP MVPs, has his own product line as an ISV (independent software vendor) under his company Winthrop Development Consultants.
-He has generously started a promotion now through to the end of September 2018 where he will be donated 10% of all new sales of his products to the the Dorward family.
+David Musgrave, another one of our Dynamics GP MVPs, has his product line as an ISV (independent software vendor) under his company Winthrop Development Consultants.
+He has generously started a promotion now through the end of September 2018 where he will donate 10% of all new sales of his products to the the Dorward family.

-If you are a partner and want to help: consider promoting David’s products GP Power Tools and/or Batch Posting Service Toolkit, to your clients to drive some new sales!!
+For partners who want to help: consider promoting David's products GP Power Tools and/or Batch Posting Service Toolkit, to clients to drive some new sales!!

 In his post (linked above), he mentions that Ethotech may be doing the same but I don’t see anything linkable on their website yet.
 If they or any other ISV accept David’s challenge to help raise money for a fellow GP community member, I will happily update this post to list them and links to the details on their websites.